Why Shame? | What is shame?

 Why do we work with shame?

 Shame is a complex and influential emotion that provides a powerful window into experiences and processes that affect our daily lives.
 Shame can be a highly active emotion--albeit often hidden--within organizations, where it can affect individuals and teams, shape environment and culture, and influence outcomes.
+Here are a few key elements of shame (but certainly not all of them):

 Shame is the 'master emotion.'